LearnWeb3DAO/NFT-Collection/README.md

   npm run dev
   ```

-Your whitelist dapp should now work without errors 🚀
+Your Crypto Devs NFT dapp should now work without errors 🚀

+---

+### Push to github

+Make sure before proceeding you have pushed all your code to github :)

 ---